levkk/rwf/docs/docs/views/templates/variables.md

 ### Missing variables

-It's not uncommon to forget to define variables, epecially if a template is large, or used in multiple places in the app where some variables don't have a known value.
+It's not uncommon to forget to define variables, especially if a template is large, or used in multiple places in the app where some variables don't have a known value.

 If an undefined variable is used in a template, Rwf will throw a runtime error.
 This is good for debugging issues when variables are unintentionally forgotten by the developer.
 However, if the variable is not always available, you can check if it's defined first: